conradakunga/Blog/_posts/2024-11-22-running-multiple-net-versions-in-macos-osx.md

 brew install --cask <version>
 ```

-The list of versions available is as follows, as of 22 November 2022:
+The list of versions available is as follows as of 22 November 2022:

 | Version | SDK |